chrismetz09/K8s-docs-mermaid/README.md

 <!-- https://mermaid-js.github.io/mermaid-live-editor/edit/#eyJjb ... -->
 ```

+---

-### Using native docsy
+### Using docsy theme

-Note: Check closed PRs to see if K8s docs has enabled native docsy Mermaid support.
+Note: Check closed PRs to see if K8s docs has enabled docsy theme Mermaid support.

 * Use live editor to create and edit figures.